 - University of Glasgow, ranked 93rd worldwide, 37 Masters in Medicine.
 About studying in Glasgow.

-The best British medical schools, according to The Telegraph
+The best Medical schools in the UK, according to the Telegraph

-The British newspaper Telegraph has developed a ranking with the highest-quality universities that offer programmes in medicine.
+The British newspaper, the Telegraph, has developed a ranking with the top universities that offer programmes in Medicine.

 - University of Oxford